-- 1. A summary of research performed during the award year and evaluation of the results.
+- 1. A completed questionnaire on the Investigator's progress, institutional commitment and mentorship. - 2.
+A summary of research performed during the award year and evaluation of the results.
 The summary should be technical, but targeted to a general scientific audience.
 The summary should be sufficiently detailed such that the Clinical Investigator's research activities over the award year are clearly described.
 Figures and references can be included if appropriate.
 If the research differs from the originally funded proposal, please provide an explanation.
-The report should not exceed four pages. - 2.
-A one-paragraph lay summary, for the public, detailing the research performed over the award year. - 3.
+The report must be signed by the Clinical Investigator and by the Mentor(s) and should not exceed four pages. - 3.
+A statement addressing where the Investigator is in advancing their research to translation. - 4.
 A brief description of collaborations and partnerships related to the Damon Runyon-funded research, with either academic and/or industry scientists.
-Please identify the collaborator(s) and their academic/industrial affiliation(s). - 4.
-A brief description of participation in any community-based educational mentorship program (e.g. STEM or Diversity, Equity and Inclusion initiatives). - 5.
-An up-to-date NIH biographical sketch.
-Include: - a.
+Please identify your collaborator(s) and their academic/industrial affiliation(s). - 5.
+A one-paragraph lav summary, for the public, detailing the research performed over the award year. - 6.
+An up-to-date NIH biosketch including: - a.
 A bibliography of publications from the award year (please submit pdf copies of reprints). - b.
 An updated list of current and pending funding. - c.
 A list of conferences and seminars attended and presentations given during the award year. - d.
-Changes in the Clinical Investigator's responsibilities or title (tenure/promotion, leadership positions, consultant work, etc.). - 6.
-Brief comments on the most important accomplishment over the award year and on progress made in advancing translation of the research.
+Changes in the Clinical Investigator's responsibilities or title (tenure/promotion, leadership positions, consultant work, etc.). - 7.
+Brief comments on the most important accomplishment over the past year.
 Also, please address any issues or concerns regarding career development, obstacles to success or mentoring of physician-scientists to which the Foundation might respond.